google-ai-edge/mediapipe/mediapipe/tasks/web/genai_experimental/README.md

 );
 await ragPipeline.recordBatchedMemory([
   'Paris is the capital of France.',
-  'Berlin is the capital of Germany',
+  'Berlin is the capital of Germany.',
 ]);
 const result = await ragPipeline.generateResponse(
   'What is the capital of France?',